-(k) Stock-Based Compensation-Prior to the WEC Merger, our employees were granted awards under Integrys's stock-based compensation plans.
+(i) Stock-Based Compensation-Prior to the WEC Merger, our employees were granted awards under Integrys's stock-based compensation plans.
 Pursuant to the Merger Agreement, immediately prior to completion of the merger, all of Integrys's outstanding stock-based compensation awards became fully vested and were either paid to award recipients in cash, or the value of the awards was deferred into a deferred compensation plan.
-For the years ended December 31, 2015 and 2014, we recorded stock-based compensation expense of \$0.4 million and \$1.2 million, respectively, under the Integrys plans.
+We recorded stock-based compensation expense of \$0.4 million during 2015 under the Integrys plans.
 The total intrinsic value of awards granted to our employees that were settled in 2015 due to the WEC Merger was not significant.
+See Note 2, Merger, for more information regarding the WEC Merger.

-In 2016, our employees were granted awards under WEC Energy Group's stock-based compensation plans.
-In accordance with the shareholder approved WEC Energy Group 1993 Omnibus Stock Incentive Plan, Amended and Restated Effective as of January 1, 2016, WEC Energy Group provides a long-term incentive through its equity interests to its non-employee directors, selected officers, and other key employees.
+In 2016, our employees began participating in WEC Energy Group's stock-based compensation plans.
+In accordance with the WEC Energy Group shareholder approved WEC Energy Group 1993 Omnibus Stock Incentive Plan, Amended and Restated Effective as of January 1, 2016, WEC Energy Group provides long-term incentives through its equity interests to its non-employee directors, officers, and other key employees.
 The plan provides for the granting of stock options, restricted stock, performance shares, and other stock-based awards.
 Awards may be paid in WEC Energy Group common stock, cash, or a combination thereof.
 Stock-based compensation expense related to these awards is allocated to us based on the outstanding awards held by our employees and our allocation of labor costs.
-For the year ended December 31, 2016, we recorded stock-based compensation expense of \$0.5 million.
+For the years ended December 31, 2017 and 2016, we recorded stock-based compensation expense of \$0.6 million and \$0.5 million, respectively, under the WEC Energy Group plans.

-Stock-based compensation costs capitalized during 2016, 2015, and 2014 were not significant.
+Stock-based compensation costs capitalized during 2017, 2016, and 2015 were not significant.